 Corporate businesses are now likely to be operating remotely instead of in the office.
 While many are using Zoom to communicate in real-time conferences, it’s not the only way video can be used to assist remote work.

-Using video as a form of asynchronous communication is an excellent remote working tool as it doesn’t require an instant response.
+Using video as a form of asynchronous communication is an excellent remote working as it doesn’t require an instant response.
 Remote work videos can cover a wide range of topics, like company-wide updates, weekly agendas or tips for working at home.
 With that in mind, this blog will discuss:

 What is Asynchronous Communication?